ThomasWilshaw/ThomasWilshaw.github.io/srgb_rec709_viewing_conditions.md

 | Average | 2.0 | Rarely used |
 | Bright | 1.0| Rarely used |

-The only correct way to view sRGB however is using a 2.2 EOTF as per the specification
+Whilst the only correct way to view sRGB is using a 2.2 EOTF as per the specification it does not seem unreasonable to suggest that if you know the expected viewing conditions of your image it may prudent to use a different power law to compensate.

 ## Implementing An Implicit System Explicitly

 As I mentioned earlier it is possible to simulate any of these EOTFs even if you are stuck with, for example, sRGB monitor.
-Given we know our monitor is going to force a `2.2` power on us we can calculate what power we need to encode our image with to generate a specific output power.

 Lets say we want to view a Rec.709 signal under a BT.1886 EOTF as we are in a dark surround (say a grading suite) but we are stuck with an sRGB monitor and it's `2.2` EOTF.
-WE need to figure out what EOTF we need to apply to our Rec.709 image, that combined with our monitors `2.2` EOTF will equal `2.4` We end up with the following equation:
+We need to figure out what EOTF we need to apply to our Rec.709 image, that combined with our monitors `2.2` EOTF will equal `2.4` We end up with the following equation: